tomtomcrypto/stlos/README.md

 #### Transfer Ownership

-After that you should transfer ownership of those contracts to the `prods.evm` linked EVM address for configuration of the `lockDuration` and `maxDeposits` variables via native multisig.
+After that you should transfer ownership of those contracts to the `prods.evm` linked EVM address for configuration via native multisig.

 #### Set configuration using a Native multisig